dhilst/dhilst.github.io/_posts/2026-09-26-The-Lock-That-Never-Asks-Anyone.md

 ("something good eventually happens"): a crash never wedges the pipeline, and nobody waits forever.

-All of it passes. **44 states, checked in about 150 ms, in your browser.** Go press the button: [the live spec](https://dhilst.github.io/caelum/real-world/nfs-shared-lock.html).
+All of it passes. **44 states, checked in about a second, in your browser.** Go press the button: [the live spec](https://dhilst.github.io/caelum/real-world/nfs-shared-lock.html).

 ## The part where the model checker earns its keep